Medical Laboratory Sciences

-The MLT AAS degree program prepares students to perform clinical laboratory testing which aids the physician in the diagnosis and treatment of diseases.
+The MLT AAS degree program prepares you to perform clinical laboratory testing which aids the physician in the diagnosis and treatment of diseases.

-Students in the PHLB program learn how to collect and process blood specimens using approved venipuncture and capillary puncture techniques.
+In in the PHLB program you will learn how to collect and process blood specimens using approved venipuncture and capillary puncture techniques.
 It is taught in one-term and two-term sessions.
 The one-term option is a 12-week program taught at the South Valley campus.
 The two-term option is a 16-week program taught at the Westside campus.

 If you have a valid ACSP PBT certificate, you can receive credit for courses in the Phlebotomy Technician program by filling out the following form: